unocss/unocss/docs/presets/attributify.md

 ---
 title: Attributify preset
-description: The attributify preset enables Windi CSS’s attributify mode for other presets (@unocss/preset-attributify)
+description: The UnoCSS preset that enables the attributify mode for other presets.
 ---

 # Attributify preset

-The attributify preset `@unocss/preset-attributify` enables the [attributify mode](https://windicss.org/posts/v30.html#attributify-mode) of Windi CSS for other presets.
+This enables the [attributify mode](#attributify-mode) for other presets.

 ## Installation